Nikephorus Gregoras and Astrolabes

 Who was his intended audience?

 How did a text on the astrolabe advance his goals?

 Or why did he think a text on the astrolabe would advance his goals?

 Gregoras’s offer a glimpse of the cultural and scientific values of 14th-century Constantinople and the imperial court.
 What began (and continues) as a study of a text has become an examination of the scientific culture in the imperial capital.

 A nice drawing of the rete from Nicephorus Gregoras’s “περὶ κατασκευῆς καὶ γενέσεως ἀστρολάβου” (“On the Mathematical Origin and Construction of the Astrolabe”).
 This rete, like other diagrams in copies of Gregoras’s text, lacks stars and finer details.
-In the few copies I’ve seen that include the stars, the rete closely resembles the one surviving … Read more
+In the few copies I’ve seen that include the stars, the rete… Read more

 The Hippiatrica assembles treatments for a wide range of ailments and injuries horses might suffer.
 The work itself is a collection from various other treatises by authors—e.g., Eumelos, Apsyrtos, Anatolios, Pelagonius, Themnestos, and Hierocles—and was probably assembled sometime between the 5th and the 10th centuries.
-In this illustration from a 15th-century Italian copy (now in … Read more
+In this illustration from a… Read more

 This diagram showing the structure of the cosmos comes from Nicephorus Blemmydes’ “Epitome physica.”
 At the center is the sphere of elemental earth surrounded by a narrow sphere of water.
 Then a broad sphere of air surrounds them capped by the sphere of fire.
-Separating the elements from the heaves is the sphere of the … Read more
+Separating the elements from the heaves… Read more